Boyos999/Boyos-Tes3mp-Scripts/README.md

     end
 ```

-5. Paste the following block at the end of the base.lua file just before Return BasePlayer (will eventually go in its own file)
+5. Paste the following block at the end of the base.lua file just before Return BasePlayer

 ```lua
 function BasePlayer:AltStart(altCell,altPos,altRot)